How Volunteering Can Provide Relevance and Opportunity When Your Job Does Not

 While I can’t do anything about your current job, maybe we can help each other.
 For the last several months, we’ve been hard at work launching the Ananias Foundation.
 I’m confident that soon we’ll have the kind of impact in stopping domestic violence that will naturally attract donors, and can therefore hire staff members to help fulfill our mission.
 In the mean time, we have a lot to build.
 That means we need to build this organization with talented and passionate volunteers.

 As a startup organization, we need high-level, professional help on several fronts.
 Not the typical, “show up and we’ll have you set up chairs and sit at the registration table” kind of volunteer.
 Nope.
-We’re looking for individuals who would find it gratifying to use their best, God-given talents and hard-earned experience for something that matters–improving the lives of men, their partners, and their families.
+We’re looking for individuals who would find it gratifying to use their best, God-given talents and hard-earned experience for something that matters–improving the lives of abuse victims and their families, while also helping the individuals that cause harm get back on track with the life they were designed to live.
 While we’re not offering pay, we are offering the chance to help us build the organization from the ground floor.
 Interested?

 We are virtual, so you’ll have the flexibility to set your own schedule and work from wherever you want.
 Since we are taking you as a volunteer and not as an employee, you don’t need a resume full of experience to get the level of challenge and responsibility we are ready to hand to our successful candidates.
 Your college classes, late-night reading, or Saturday morning dabbling in one of our areas of need qualifies you to be considered.
 Feel free to use your volunteer work with us to build your resume!
 On the other hand, if you’re an old pro, we’d love to have your talents, too.